joss-rendall/seedbox/README.md

 # Seedbox

+Developement to add multiple user with a seedbox Deluge behind a VPN for each, and store downloaded torrent in Nextcloud Account for each user.

-A collection of Dockerfiles and a docker-compose configuration to set up a seedbox and personal media server.
+Based on Seedbox by [jfroment/seedbox](https://github.com/jfroment/seedbox) A collection of Dockerfiles and a docker-compose configuration to set up a seedbox and personal media server.

 ## Included Applications